DataDog/hiring-engineers/answers.md

 Prerequisites - Setup the environment
 --

 1) Installed a containerized agent on an Ubunto EC2 host.
+Later switched to the Ubuntu agent as the containerized agent could not communicate with MySQL.

 ![alt text](ubuntu_ec2_instance.png)